Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Experiments

-\paragraph{Baselines} We compare \mymethod ~ against three categories of baselines.
-(1) \textbf{Unimodal methods}: text-based CodeBERT and CodeT5, and graph-based RGCN.
-(2) \textbf{Basic fusion strategies}: feature concatenation, cross-attention, and gated fusion.
-To rule out performance differences caused by parameter count, we additionally include a Concat+MLP variant with a parameter budget comparable to \mymethod.
-(3) \textbf{Prior state-of-the-art methods}: Devign, GraphCodeBERT, and the Vul-LMGNNs family.
+\textbf{Vulnerability Type Coverage.} The detailed CWE label coverage and vulnerability type distribution for BigVul and PrimeVul are provided in Appendix~\ref{appendix:dataset_cwe}.
+In brief, both datasets are dominated by memory-safety vulnerabilities, which matches the target scenarios emphasized in our evaluation.

-\paragraph{Implementation Details} All experiments are conducted on four NVIDIA 3090 GPUs.
-We train models for 15 epochs using the AdamW optimizer.
-The global learning rate is set to $2\times10^{-5}$ with weight decay 0.01, and the batch size is fixed to 64.
+\textbf{Baselines.} We compare \mymethod with three categories of baseline methods.
+The first category consists of unimodal methods, including the text-based CodeBERT and CodeT5, as well as the graph-based RGCN.
+The second category comprises basic fusion strategies, covering feature concatenation, cross-attention, and gated fusion.
+To exclude the impact of parameter scale on performance, we specifically design a Concat+MLP variant whose parameter count is matched to that of \mymethod.
+The third category includes prior state-of-the-art methods such as Devign, GraphCodeBERT, and the Vul-LMGNNs series.

-\paragraph{Configuration} We set the Fisher subspace dimension $k$ to 32.
-The momentum coefficient $\mu$ in Oja's algorithm is set to 0.99, and we update the projection matrix every 1200 steps.
-Training is divided into two stages to establish semantic correspondence between heterogeneous modalities.
-During Stage~I, which covers the first 48\% of training, the weight of the cross-modal alignment loss is set to $\beta=0.05$.
-In the subsequent fine-tuning stage, the weight is slightly reduced to 0.045.
-For the InfoNCE alignment loss, the temperature $\tau$ is set to 0.2.
+\textbf{Implementation Details.} All experiments are conducted on four NVIDIA 3090 GPUs using AdamW for 15 epochs.
+The complete training configuration and hyperparameters are provided in Appendix~\ref{appendix:implementation_details}.